• Skip to primary navigation

 Find Rainbows in Bubbles

-When white light shines through the bubble film, it is reflected and dispersed which splits the white light into its different wavelengths allowing you to see all the colours of the rainbow in the bubbles.
+When white light shines through the bubble film, it is reflected and dispersed, splitting the light into its different wavelengths.
+This allows you to see all the colours of the rainbow in the bubbles.

 Rainbow Crafts for kids